EduradoPessoa/fullstack_vue_graphql_node_1/README.md

 ### Topics covered
 1. Use LINT to fix developed code;
 2. Visual Code Studio Extensions;
-3. How to insert data into domain array;
+3. How to insert and delete data into domain array;
 4. Vue directives.

 ### Application Screen